-Coming up next ...
+2018 European Bowling Tour Stats after 7/12 events

 The 2018 European Bowling Tour

-will featured 13 tournaments in 10 countries, two each in Denmark, Germany and Sweden, and one each in Finland, Ireland, Italy, Netherlands, Norway, San Marino and Spain.
+will feature 12 tournaments in 10 countries, two each in Germany and Sweden, and one each in Denmark, Finland, Ireland, Italy, Netherlands, Norway, San Marino and Spain.

-After the addition of two new tournaments the 2017 EBT schedule includes two “Platinum”, two “Gold”, three “Silver”, three “Bronze” and three “Satellite” events, which will offer total prize fund of more than 560.000 Euro.
+After the Kegel Aalborg International 2018 has been canceled the 2018 EBT schedule includes two “Platinum”, two “Gold”, three “Silver”, two “Bronze” and three “Satellite” events, which will offer total prize fund of roughly 625.000 Euro.

-For the first time since the inception in the year 2000, the 19th EBT Tour season will kick off with a “silver” tournament in Stockholm, Sweden, in late December 2017.
-The AIK International Tournament Powered by Track, one the two newcomers on the schedule, will run from Dec.
+For the first time since the inception in the year 2000, the 19th EBT Tour season kicked off with a “silver” tournament in Stockholm, Sweden, in late December 2017.
+The AIK International Tournament Powered by Track, one the two newcomers on the schedule, ran from Dec.
 26 through Jan.
 7, 2018 at Bowl-O-Rama.

-The Brunswick Ballmaster Open, the most prestigious European tournament which kicked off the Tour in the previous 18 seasons, will follow Jan.
+The Brunswick Ballmaster Open, the most prestigious European tournament which kicked off the Tour in the previous 18 seasons, followed Jan.
 5-14, once again at Tali Bowling Center in Helsinki, Finland.

-Immediately following the “gold” event in Finland is the 30th Irish Open Championships in association with Storm, the first “satellite” tournament which starts Jan.
-14th at Leisureplex Stillorgan in Dublin, Ireland, and ends Jan.
+Immediately following the “gold” event in Finland was the 30th Irish Open Championships in association with Storm, the first “satellite” tournament which started Jan.
+14th at Leisureplex Stillorgan in Dublin, Ireland, and ended Jan.
 21st.

-The EBT takes a seven-week break before heading to the first “platinum” event, the Brunswick Euro Challenge March 10-18 at Dream-Bowl Palace in Munich, Germany, which offers total prize money of 105.000 Euro.
+The EBT took a seven-week break before heading to the first “platinum” event, the Brunswick Euro Challenge March 10-18 at Dream-Bowl Palace in Munich, Germany, which offered total prize money of 105.000 Euro.

-April 15-22 marks the return of the Hammer Bronzen Schietspoel Tournament 2018 to Dolfijn Bowling in Tilburg, Netherlands, which burned down a two weeks after the 2016 HBST.
+April 15-22 marks the return of the Hammer Bronzen Schietspoel Tournament 2018 to Dolfijn Bowling in Tilburg, Netherlands, which burned down two weeks after the 2016 HBST.

-Immediately after the conclusion of the “silver” tournament, Dolfijn Bowling will also host the EBT Masters for the 2017 season, which will be contested on Monday, April 23rd, featuring the top 8 men and women in the 2017 EBT point ranking.
+Immediately after the conclusion of the “silver” tournament, Dolfijn Bowling also hosted the EBT Masters for the 2017 season, which was contested on Monday, April 23rd, featuring the top 8 men and women in the 2017 EBT point ranking.

-Next is the “bronze” Kegel Aalborg International 2018 in Aalborg, Denmark, May 20-27 at Lovvang Bowling Center before the Tour takes a one-month break in which the 2018 in Women’s European Championships will be held in Brussels, Belgium (June 6-17).
+Originally scheduled for May 20-27 at Lovvang Bowling Center in Aalborg, Denmark, the “bronze” Kegel Aalborg International 2018 has been canceled April 6th due to the at that time low number of entries.

 The EBT resumes with a summer swing featuring back-to-back-to-back tournaments, the VI Brunswick Madrid Challenge (bronze) at Bowling Chamartín in Madrid, Spain (June 30-July 8), the 14th Storm San Marino Open (gold) at Rose’n Bowl in Serravalle, San Marino (July 7-15) and the Track Dream-Bowl Palace Open (Silver) at Dream-Bowl Palace in Munich, Germany (July 14-22).

-Odense Bowling Center in Odense, Denmark, will host the Odense International, a “satellite” event formerly held in May in conjunction with the tournament in Aalborg, which moved to Aug.
+Odense Bowling Center in Odense, Denmark, will host the Odense International, a “satellite” event, which moved from May to Aug.
 26-Sept.
 2.

 At the same time but a week longer, the second “platinum” tournament will be staged at Baltiska Bowlinghallen in Malmö, Sweden, where the Lucky Larsen Masters, named after Swedish standout Martin Larsen, will be held from Aug.
 25 through Sept.
 9.